UMW Debate Tournament

 Please do not.
 You should assume some shifts in schedule will happen, just like those which occur at in-person tournaments.
 Some pairings may come out sooner, because not every round runs out the decision time clock.
 Some pairings may run behind because a debate had to use Tech Time.
 We would appreciate if participants – competitors, coaches, and judges – assume some degree of flexibility and not treat the schedule as set in stone.
 For example, please assume some degree of flexibility regarding your meal planning or trying to judge a debate between other meetings – we cannot promise that the schedule runs at exactly the times we have identified.

 All participants (teams and judge) are expected to check into their room within 10 minutes of the release of the pairing.
-This is to facilitate everyone testing their ability to connect, for email thread set-up, setting up Zoom naming conventions, and disclosure.
+This is to facilitate everyone testing their ability to connect, for email thread set-up, AV checks, and disclosure.
 This means you need to login to the room.
 This will allow tournament staff to verify we have seen everyone and minimize the need for replacements or delays in the schedule.
 Once you have checked in, you may go off-screen or prep somewhere else as needed – you just need to come back at Report Time.